All Episodes

 We had a great meeting up there.

-Uh give your ideas and we'll work them into what our plans.
+Give your ideas and we'll work them into what our plans are.

 You want to spend even more on education while dumbing down the results.

-You want to go total green environmentalist wacko on energy.
+You want to go total green, environmentalist wacko on energy, on national security, who the hell knows.

-Since I was uh named, I also have been reaching out and I've had about 20 plus phone calls with members of the Republican uh conference, and this is all an attempt because as uh President Elect Obama has repeatedly said, the challenges for the country Are large.
+Since I was named, I also have been reaching out and I've had about 20-plus phone calls with members of the Republican Conference.

 Right.

-So um yeah, I I think again, if he whatever conservative Republican ideas uh he's gonna hear will be ignored immediately.
+So, yeah, I think, again, whatever conservative Republican ideas he's going to hear will be ignored immediately.

-Rahm Emanuel, Barack Obama, Harry Reid, Nancy Pelosi, and they're presiding over gleefully so the death of capitalism.
+And they're presiding over, gleefully so, the death of capitalism.

-I mean, we've got the death of free market health care that they're getting ready for, socialized methods.
+I mean, we've got the death of free market health care that they're getting ready for, socialized matters.

 We have the death of science and reason called global warming and cap and trade.